-(b) Scope of Execution of the Developer Testing
+(b) Scope of the Performed Developer Testing

-The developer testing was executed on approximately 700 items by the developer.
+The developer testing was performed on approximately 700 items by the developer.

 By the coverage analysis, it was verified that all security functions and external interfaces described in the functional specification had been tested.
 By the depth analysis, it was verified that all the subsystems and subsystem interfaces described in the TOE design had been sufficiently tested.